SalvaFran/TM-Landscape/README.md

 # TM-Landscape

-TM-Landscape is a framework for exploring protein sequence–structure manifolds using TM-Vec embeddings.
+TM-Landscape is a framework for exploring protein sequence–structure manifolds using **TM-Vec embeddings**.

 It provides tools to:

 - Generate local manifolds of sequence variants (masking, alanine scan, mixed perturbations, deletions).
 - Map variants onto a global reference manifold (CATH or SWISS embeddings).
-- Generate global UMAP embeddings of the reference space.
+- Train and store a **global 2D UMAP manifold** of the TM-Vec reference space.
-- Produce full energy landscapes and nearest-neighbor analyses.
+- Produce full free‑energy–like landscapes and nearest‑neighbor analyses.

-This repository is designed for reproducible research pipelines based on **TM-Vec** and **ProtT5**, with all large models downloaded on demand.
+This repository is designed for reproducible and scalable research pipelines based on **TM‑Vec**, **ProtT5**, and **UMAP**.

 ---